Self-publishing is not for dreamers. It is certainly not a quick and easy get rich quick scheme.

-The biggest change to have hit the art of writing in the last few years has been the wild expectation that by simply self-publishing a book or an ebook, readers will rush to part with their hard-earned money and buy it.
+The biggest change to have hit the art of writing in the last few years has been the wild expectation that by simply self-publishing a book or an ebook, readers will rush to part with thousands of dollars of their hard-earned money and buy it.